Sunken-City/CloudyCraft/ReadMe.txt

 there are a few bugs and leaks that I haven't been able to take care of yet.
 If you find anything, I'd love to hear about it so that I can fix it for the next release.

-What's next from here?
-With the fundamental gameplay already implemented and some extra features added, I've decided to go for something that Minecraft doesn't yet have: Real-time Nether portals.
-Over the next semester, I plan to implement a thin "nether" portal that leads to the alternate dimension.
-However, the transfer between worlds will be instantaneous, achieved by walking through the portal in real-time without having to wait for the chunks to load.
-As a bonus, you'll be able to preview the current state of the other dimension by looking into the portal.
-You can see the new "sky world" alternate dimension by pressing the U key to swap between the two instantaneously.

 If you have any questions about the game, any trouble running it, or find any bugs, please feel free to shoot me an email at acloudy@smu.edu